 There are many types of data that we come across in our daily life.
-For example, we need to handle data such as names, addresses, money, date, stock quotes, statistics and etc everyday.
-Similarly in Visual Basic 2008, we have to deal with all sorts of of data, some can be mathematically calculated while some are in the form of text or other forms.
-VB2008 divides data into different types so that it is easier to manage when we need to write the code involving those data.
+For example, names, addresses, money, date, stock quotes, statistics and more.
+Similarly in Visual Basic 2008, we have to deal with all sorts of of data.
+VB2008 divides data into different types so that it is easier to write the code involving those data.

-Visual Basic 2008 classifies the information mentioned above into two major data types, the numeric data types and the non-numeric data types.
+Visual Basic 2008 classifies data into two major data types, the numeric data types and the non-numeric data types.

 Numeric data types are types of data that consist of numbers, that can be computed mathematically.
 Examples of numeric data types are your examination marks, height, weight, number of students, share values, price of goods, monthly bills, fees and more.
 In Visual Basic 2008, numeric data are divided into 7 types, depending on the range of values they can store.
 Calculations that only involve round figures or data that don't need precision can use Integer or Long integer in the computation.
 Programs that require high precision calculation need to use Single and Double decision data types, they are also called floating point numbers.
 For currency calculation , you can use the currency data types.
 Lastly, if even more precision is requires to perform calculations that involve a many decimal points, we can use the decimal data types.
 These data types summarized in Table 6.1